RyanSusana/scala-app/README.md

 - The most negative sentence
 - The general tone of the document

-This service is hosted on Google Cloud, feel free to check out my pipeline
+This service is hosted on Google Cloud, feel free to check out my pipeline in the `cloudbuild.yaml` file